pypieuvre/My-SLR-Photobooth/README.md

 # My SLR Photobooth

-Small program running a simple photobooth.
+This is a small program running a simple photobooth.
 It can be used as a standalone setup, or with a real time update of an internet website to share the photos to people partying

 ### Set up :

 ![Photobooth Set Up](https://github.com/pypieuvre/My-SLR-Photobooth/blob/master/images/photobooth.png)

 This is my personal set up, used to run this program :

-- A **Laptop** running the program (can be any desktop, raspberry, etc ....)
+- A **Laptop** running the program (can be any desktop, raspberry pi, etc ....)

 - A **screen** used by the laptop to show preview, countdown, and photo